renaissance-publishing/renaissance/content/chapters/07-other-nations.md

 An alliance of two Raptor city-states—Giant's Stairs and River-Cutter's City—came to prominance and, over the following centuries, eventually built an empire.
 Their conquests where subtle, using a mix of diplomacy and military threat; often, rather than pursue the total conquest of an enemy, they chose to end conflicts once favorable terms had been secured.
-This put the Raptors in the position of managing a heterogeneous empire, whose subjects they had not entirely defeated and pacified; in order to control this empire, they had to manage a careful mix of diplomatic, military and economic pressure.
+This put the Raptors in the position of managing a heterogeneous empire, whose subjects they had not entirely defeated and pacified; in order to control this empire, they had to manage a careful mix of diplomatic, military and economic pressures.
-They also had to play the different parts of their fracuous empire against each-other, using one faction as a counter-weight to another; they where masters at maintaining enough internal cohesion to preserve their prosperity and military strength, while keeping their clients at-odds enough to maintain control.
+They also had to play the different parts of their fractuous empire against each-other, using one faction as a counter-weight to another; they where masters at maintaining enough internal cohesion to preserve their prosperity and military strength, while keeping their clients at-odds enough to maintain control.

 #### The Ratfolk Arrive

 The Ratfolk had long lived in the Warren Isles; they where a society fishers, farmers and traders.
-Between CY 331, several larger Ratfolk cities united, and began the conquest of their neighbors; this started an ocean-born exodus, with some of the refugees settling on the northwest shores of the Ruby Plane; this exodus only intensified when the Shade Elves began to raid the Warren Isles in CY 346.
+Between CY 331, several larger Ratfolk cities united, and began the conquest of their neighbors; this started an ocean-born exodus, with some of the refugees settling on the northwest shores of the Ruby Plane.
+This exodus only intensified when the Shade Elves began to raid the Warren Isles in CY 346.

 The Ratfolk that settled on the Ruby Plane where far from the center of power of the Raptor Empire—Giant's Stairs and River-Cutter's City where on the other side of a jungle-covered mountain range.
 The Ratfolk brought with them a mercantile culture, and relatively sophisticated technology—unlike much of the Ruby Plane, they had mastered the use of iron, for example, and where proficient sailors.
 They prospered on the Ruby Plane, and made allies—including the Brightfeathers, a parrot-like race that lived in the mountains of the northwest.

 Eventually, the Ratfolk began to trade with several of the tribes of Raptors that lived in the southwest flanks of the mountains; those tribes where tributaries of the Raptor's Empire just as much as any other race was.
-Though neither the Ratfolk nor the Brightfeathers where warlike, in the eyes of the Raptor Empire, they began to form a dangerous competitor.
+Though neither the Ratfolk nor the Brightfeathers where warlike, in the eyes of the Raptor Empire, they began to form a dangerous competitor—one that had the loyalty of some Raptor tribes, weakening the Raptor Empire's pretense of being able to call on the tribes for military levees.

 #### The Shaded Sea Attacks